ul class="overview_list " id="projectList">

 2023

-• Parkway Heidelberg
+• Parkway, Heidelberg

 „Think about people first, then about traffic routes.
 A good city is like a good party.
 People stay there longer than necessary because they feel good."
 This quote from Danish urban planner Jan Gehl sums up our planning understanding of the Parkway well.